Felix-Schmid/JKUTimetable/README.md

 # JKU Timetable

-This website will use data from jkuroomsearch.app to show what's happening at the university.
+This website uses data from jkuroomsearch.app to show what's happening at the university.

-## Work in Progress
+## Usage

-The website is currently still in progress and not all the design/features are implemented or in their final form...
+Select a date in the main menu and then marvel at the data visualization in three categories:

+**Timetable:** A timetable of the entire day for all rooms.
+**Usage statistics:** Various usage charts for the selected day and month.
+**Capacity statistics:** Charts about room and building capacities.

 ## Live demo

+A website says more than 1000 words.
-If you want to quickly see the website in action you can do so here: https://missing.sai.jku.at/~k11806713/
+If you want to quickly see it in action you can do so here: https://missing.sai.jku.at/~k11806713/